AVDambeck/yabec/core/rules/experience.md

 ## Leveling Up
 When a character gains enough XP to reach the next experience level, the player:

 - Looks at the character’s class and notes any improvements in saving throws, AV, spells, etc.
 - Roll your HD and add it to your HP.
 - Gain an additional *week* of *downtime*.
-- Increase two different *ability scores* by 1.
+- Increase two different *ability scores* by 1, to a maximum of 18.

 ### One Session Maximum
 Characters cannot advance more than one level in one session.
 Leave the character 1 XP below the threshold for the next level.
 The remaining XP can be distributed among the other characters, as the player wishes.
 If all characters are 1 XP below the threshold, extra XP is wasted.